-Have you ever ignored a dry, squeaking chain and ridden your bike for months, with your bike chirping like a nest of hungry eaglets?
-You’ll be happy to learn that basic chain care is worth the effort, surprisingly simple and neither time- nor money-consuming.
-And a little work goes a long way towards improving your chain’s lifespan and performance.
+Have you ever ignored a dry, squeaking chain and ridden your bike for months while it chirped like a nest of hungry eaglets?
+You’ll be happy to learn that basic chain care is worth the effort, surprisingly simple, and neither time- nor money-consuming.
+Just a little work goes a long way towards improving your chain’s lifespan and performance.

 What You’ll Need: